 What consistently does not pay back for most operators: bespoke ML optimization on every well, replacing pumpers entirely with automation, and buying a full automation stack before building the monitoring foundation underneath it.

-Believing the “removes the pumper” pitch.
+- The Vendor-Brochure Pitch.
+“You can fire your pumpers.”
+You can’t.
 No amount of current-generation automation gets rid of the field hand.
 Tanks still have to be hauled, valves still fail, freezing still happens, and someone has to show up when the sensor lies.
 Automation reduces the frequency of visits, not the need.

 Oil and Gas Automation Companies Worth Knowing